Updated: Sep 1, 2021

 Such a FUN project!
 I love organizing closets!

 The first step, in organizing any closet the right way, is emptying it.
 So that is exactly what we did.
-It can be crazy to see the amount of clothes we actually have in one or more piles!
-This usually helps us realize we need to let some of them go.
+It can be surprising, as well as effective, to see the amount of clothes we actually have in one or more piles!
+This usually prompts us to realize we need to let some of them go.
 Having to hold each item helps us evaluate our need or true desire for them.
 Do I actually like this shirt?
 Is it in fashion?
 Will I actually wear it?
 Does it even fit me well or look good on me?
 Do I feel good wearing it?
-Having the closet space empty is also the best way to reevaluate the best use of the space and ideal placement for each category of apparel.
+Having the closet space empty allows us to reevaluate the best use of the space and ideal placement for each category of apparel.

 Unfortunately, I do not have a before picture.
 We simply plunged into this project sooner than originally planned.